 - Do not raise the temperature to try to speed up the process.
 Rather than dry your foods more quickly, this will simply dry the outside, sealing the inside, which will retain moisture.
 The result?
 Spoiled food and wasted time and money.

 - Try to dehydrate foods of a similar size and thickness simultaneously to save time.
-Make sure that they are all foods which require the same temperature as well.
+Make sure that they are all foods that require the same temperature as well.

 Frequently Asked Questions